-Several high-profile guest lecturers have assisted with the delivery of some of the modules.
-CES modules make maximum use of guest lecturers, drawing on the practical skills and experience of key experts from government and industry to complement the theoretical components of the modules offered.
+High-profile guest lecturers will assist with the teaching of some of the modules.
+CES modules make maximum use of guest lecturers, drawing on the practical skills and experience of important experts from government and industry to complement the theoretical components of the modules offered.

 For example, Jonathon Porritt, former chairman of the Sustainable Development Commission, gives a guest lecture on the Sustainable Development Applications module, analysing the standing of sustainable development in business and policy making.

 The extensive expertise of CES academics and researchers is also drawn upon in modules.
-Professor Tim Jackson, advisor to the government and international bodies and author of the seminal book, Prosperity without Growth – economics for a finite planet– also lectures on some CES modules.
+Professor Tim Jackson, adviser to the government and international bodies and author of the seminal book Prosperity without Growth: Economics for a Finite Planet, also lectures on some CES modules.

-Full-time students are able to undertake an industrial placement module which enables them to spend six to twelve weeks working for a company or NGO, doing the type of work they will aim to find on graduation.
+If you’re a full-time student, you will be able to do an industrial placement module which enables you to spend six to 12 weeks working for a company or non-governmental organisation, doing the type of work you aim to find on graduation.

 Examples of organisations at which recent industrial placements have taken place include: